HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/index.md

 - Only repository users of the IdP can authenticate through OIDC.
 Users in other repositories, such as administrative users in the file registry, must bypass OIDC to authenticate.

-- This procedure requires that the IdP and HCL DX leverage the same user repository.
-Alternatively, there is an option for [Integrating with Transient Users with OpenID Connect](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authentication/integrate_oid/index.html).
+- This procedure requires that the IdP and HCL DX leverage the same user repository for authentication.
+Alternatively, you can use Transient Users setup to authenticate, for more details please refer to [Integrating with Transient Users with OpenID Connect](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authentication/integrate_oid/index.html).

 - Creating users or allowing them to sign up through DX is blocked due to the user management being relocated to the IdP as the primary orchestrator.